MercedesTerragno/Buenos-Aires-Airbnb-Analysis/README.md

 ## File Descriptions <a name="files"></a>

-(...): Jupyter notebook showcasing the thought process for the exploratory data analysis.
+airbnb_buenos_aires_analysis.ipynb: Jupyter notebook showcasing the thought process for the exploratory data analysis.
-(...): Buenos Aires Airbnb data from February 2021.

 ## Project Motivation <a name="motivation"></a>